Dorian Lord

 Dorian Lord is a fictional character and matriarch of the Cramer family on the American daytime drama One Life to Live, played most notably and for the longest duration by actress Robin Strasser.
-Strasser was cast by series creator Agnes Nixon and debuted on the episode first-aired April 13, 1979.
+Strasser was cast by series creator Agnes Nixon and debuted on the episode first-aired on April 13, 1979.
 For most of the show's history, the character is the show's primary antagonist and Byronic hero.

-Strasser won a Daytime Emmy Award for Outstanding Lead Actress in a Daytime Drama Series in 1982 for her portrayal of Dorian, and was also nominated for the award in 1981, 1983, and 1985.
+Strasser won the Daytime Emmy Award for Outstanding Lead Actress in a Daytime Drama Series in 1982 for her portrayal of Dorian, and was also nominated for the award in 1981, 1983, and 1985.
 Strasser has been nominated for Soap Opera Digest Awards for Dorian in various categories in 1986, 1988, 1994, 1995, and 2005, winning in 1996 as "Outstanding Lead Actress."
 Princi was also nominated for a Soap Opera Digest Award as Dorian for "Outstanding Villainess: Daytime" in 1992.

 Character background

 Casting

-The character of Dr. Dorian Cramer was originated by Nancy Pinkerton on April 30, 1973 and was subsequently played by Claire Malis from February 1977 to April 12, 1979.
-Strasser was hired to play Dorian by her former Another World boss Agnes Nixon — who originally hired her to play Erica Kane prototype Rachel Davis on Another World, and previously offered a 1975 recast role as Cathy Craig — debuting on April 13, 1979, and leaving in 1987.
+The character of Dorian Cramer was originated by Nancy Pinkerton on April 19, 1973 and was subsequently played by Claire Malis from May 1977 to April 12, 1979.
+Robin Strasser was hired to play Dorian by her former Another World boss Agnes Nixon — who originally hired her to play Erica Kane prototype Rachel Davis on Another World, and previously offered a 1975 recast role as Cathy Craig.
+Strasser debuted as Dorian on April 13, 1979, and played the role until her departure in 1987.
 Elaine Princi portrayed Dorian from January 12, 1990 to January 18, 1993, and appeared in episodes of All My Children when Dorian and Adam Chandler conspired against Natalie Marlowe.
-Strasser returned in December 1992, making her first appearance on February 19, 1993, and stayed until February 23, 2000.
-She reprised the role from April 2, 2003 until August 25, 2011, Strasser also appeared for several episodes on All My Children in 2003 and 2005.
+Strasser returned to the role in December 1992, making her first onscreen appearance on February 19, 1993.
+She continued in the role until February 23, 2000.
+After an absence of several years, she reprised the role from April 1, 2003, until August 25, 2011, shortly before the end of the show's run.
+Strasser also appeared for several episodes on All My Children in 2003 and 2005.
 Princi and Strasser had earlier appeared on All My Children in other parts before their cross-over.
 Strasser returned as a regular to the series when new daily episodes of debuted on Hulu, iTunes, and FX Canada via The Online Network April 29, 2013.
 In 1974, actress Dixie Carter filled in for Pinkerton, who was out on maternity leave.